 These activities will ask you to face some unpleasant aspects of life, but with the goal of overcoming them.

 - Draw a place where you feel safe.
-An art therapy directive for finding your safe place for healing from trauma.
+An art therapy directive for finding your safe place.

 - Create a mini-diorama.
-This diorama can showcase an important moment in your life or some trauma that you've experienced.
+A diorama can showcase an important moment in your life or something from your imagination.